Everest 2021: Everest’s gatekeeper – the Khumbu Icefall

 Icefall Collapse: 15 or 33%

 The next hazard is being hit by an ice structure collapsing within the Icefall itself.
-There are many towering seracs (ice towers) that can fall over as the Icefall shifts or an entire section can simply collapse under a climber – remember it can move a meter each day and can shift suddenly with no warning.
-Amazingly, this event is not very common but can easily be the cause of death.
+There are many towering seracs (ice towers) that can fall over as the Icefall shifts or an entire section can simply collapse under a climber – remember, it can move a meter each day and can shift suddenly with no warning.
+Amazingly, this event is not very common but can easily cause death.

 Khumbu Icefall Serac in 2011